varnish/Varnish-Book/varnish_book.rst

    Configuring the caching policies of Varnish is done in the Varnish Configuration Language (VCL).
    Your VCL is then translated by the VCC process to C, which is compiled by a normal C compiler – typically ``gcc``, and linked into the running Varnish instance.
-   Since the VCL compilation is done outside of the child process, there is no risk of affecting the running Varnish by accidentally loading an ill-formatted VCL.
+   Since the VCL compilation is done outside of the child process, there is no risk of affecting the running Varnish instance by accidentally loading an ill-formatted VCL.

-   As a result of this, changing configuration while running Varnish is very cheap.
+   As a result, changing configuration while running Varnish is very cheap.
    Policies of the new VCL takes effect immediately.
    However, objects cached with an older configuration may persist until they have no more old references or the  new configuration acts on them.